top of page

 Getting Priority Data on Roam

-Currently with Roam there is an option for people to switch on mobile priority data and pay by the GB, which enables you to use it during crossings.
-There was an attempt to remove the toggle in October 2024 which was ultimately reversed, but there is uncertainty among cruisers as to whether this option will continue to be available in future.
+With Roam there is an option for people to switch on mobile priority data and pay by the GB, which enables you to use it during offshore passages and ocean crossings.
+There was an attempt to remove the toggle in October 2024, which was ultimately reversed after widespread community outcry.
+The priority data switch can be found in the app and is now labelled "Ocean Mode".

 Starlink for Maritime